wp-plugins/print-o-matic/readme.txt

 * The plug-in was forked and completely rewritten from Print Button Shortcode by MyWebsiteAdvisor.

 == Upgrade Notice ==

+= 1.6.2 =
+* fixed issue with printstyle default value not saving
+* deactivating plugin no longer clears all settings

 = 1.6.1 =
 * corrected typo in printstyle attribute